-- The school is fully compliant with the Equality Act and, whenever possible, reasonable adjustments are made for all children with SEND where necessary. - We liaise with outside agencies to access specialist equipment as necessary e.g. screen magnifiers (visual impairment team), sensory equipment (DSPL7). - We have a disabled changing toilet facility in the front entrance of school. - We have installed an infra-red Soundfield System in all of our open plan classrooms to support children with auditory processing and hearing difficulties. - With parents whose first language is not English, we aim to enlist support in communication with them, through a relative or a trusted member of the community. - Abbey School is a complex site with 73 external steps around the entire site and 65 well established trees, providing a woodland setting. - Although we have a school accessibility plan and equality scheme, the 1970s building is not easily accessible to children or adults with mobility issues due to steep flights of internal and external stairs to access the majority of the classrooms and play areas, which minor adjustments would not make accessible.
+- The school is fully compliant with the Equality Act and, whenever possible, reasonable adjustments are made for all children with SEND where necessary. - We liaise with outside agencies to access specialist equipment as necessary e.g. screen magnifiers (visual impairment team), sensory equipment (DSPL7). - We have a disabled changing toilet facility in the front entrance of school. - We have installed an infra-red Soundfield System Not sure how we to describe the new whiteboards...
+New interactive whiteboards with sound bars have been installed in all of our open plan-classrooms to support children with auditory processing and hearing difficulties. - With parents whose first language is not English, we aim to enlist support in communication with them, through a relative or a trusted member of the community. - Abbey School is a complex site with 73 external steps around the entire site and 65 well established trees, providing a woodland setting. - Although we have a school accessibility plan and equality scheme, the 1970s building is not easily accessible to children or adults with mobility issues due to steep flights of internal and external stairs to access the majority of the classrooms and play areas, which minor adjustments would not make accessible.